TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:10:24 EST 2023

 Lin Yaw-Jen and Wu Liangsheng's free C Source code to convert True Type Font Data to Bitmap.
 This version compiles in Microsoft C, GNU C (with graphics).
 Also compiles in other C compilers (no graphics display).
 Only works with Big5 True Type Font in this version.
 Useful for C programmers to write applications on any platform.
 [Google] [More] ⦿

 A free on-line conversion service called ttf2eot developed by Noah Petherbridge.
 He explains: This web tool is a front-end to the ttf2eot converter program, written by taviso.
 Noah merely wrote this front-end.
+Github link.
 [Google] [More] ⦿

 A Windows program by Oleg V. Motygin, which is intended to convert Windows True Type fonts to MetaFont format.
 Source freely available on request.
 Technical note: TTF2MF obtains information on True Type fonts by using Windows GDI functions (GetGlyphOutLine etc.).
 That is why the program works with installed fonts instead of .ttf files.
 Alternate site.
 Still another site.
 A clean-up program by Daniel Taupin, called ttfmf2t1.c, may be applied to the output.
 See also here.
 [Google] [More] ⦿